mvysny/beverage-buddy-vok/README.md

 ## Dissection of project files

-Let's look at all files that this PWA project is composed of, and what are the points where you'll add functionality:
+Let's look at all files that this project is composed of, and what are the points where you'll add functionality:

 | Files | Meaning
 | ----- | -------